 Many back surgeries incorporate spinal fusion in some form.
 The goal of spinal fusion surgery is to ease the pain of spinal degeneration by joining two or more vertebrae together and stabilizing the spine.
-While this procedure can limit a person’s mobility, the benefits outweigh the costs if it means stopping the spine from degeneration and causing more intense back pain.
+While this procedure can limit a person’s mobility, the benefits outweigh the costs if it means stopping the spine from further degeneration.

 Percutaneous Spinal Fusion

-Percutaneous spinal fusion is a potential treatment for:
+Percutaneous spinal fusion is a treatment often used for:

 Spinal Fusion With & Without Instrumentation